-It is tucked away in the sleepy town of Serendah.
-It is roughly an hour’s drive away from Kuala Lumpur.
+Tucked away in the sleepy town of Serendah, it is roughly an hour’s drive away from Kuala Lumpur.

 the design and concept

-Sekeping Serendah adopts a rather open concept – one that brings us closer to mother nature.
-The sheds are mostly transparent, but far away from one another to have your own privacy.
+Sekeping Serendah adopts a rather open concept—one that brings us closer to mother nature.
+Therefore, the sheds are mostly transparent, but far away from one another to have your own privacy.

-We booked glass shed 1 (4 pax) and glass shed 2 (4 + 1 pax) because apparently only an addition of 2 guests are allowed for each shed.
-There were 9 of us.
+As there were 9 of us, we booked glass shed 1 (4 pax) and glass shed 2 (4 + 1 pax) because apparently only 2 additional guests are allowed for each shed.

 Definitely a place to take really instagrammable pictures with family and friends.